itsjameshan/CS502_project2_medical_data/README.md

 		Week 4:

 		Howie:  Data visualization
-		Week 1: Set up UI, Determine the requirements to implement, get ready to fulfill the Nodejs module features;
+		Week 1: Set up UI, Determine the requirements to implement, get ready to fulfill the Nodejs module features; For the UI we are planing to use Node.js or Apache Superset (https://superset.incubator.apache.org/) depending on which one has better integration with Amazon AWS.
+For me is probably Node.js since we have done it in class.
+The A
-		Week 2: Setup backend for data visualization; simple front end to display data Week 3:
+		Week 2: Setup backend for data visualization; simple front end to display data Week 3: Display the UI with the data input
-		Week 4:
+		Week 4: Testing and finish the function of the UI

 ​